UCDglobalchange/California_Almond_ClimateChange/README.md

 **California almond harvest data:** Annual county-level agricultural production data provided by the USDA's National Agricultural Statistics Services from 1980 to 2011, which can be downloaded at https://www.nass.usda.gov/Statistics_by_State/California/Publications/AgComm/index.php

 **Cropland Data Layer:** geospatial data of Cropland Data Layer(CDL) across contiguous U.S. provided by the USDA, which can be exported from the CropScape web app (https://nassgeodata.gmu.edu/CropScape/)

+## Data processing
+**Almond cropland mask:** The spatial resolution of CDL (30m)is different from those of climate datasets (4km).
+To filter out gridcells without almond croplands from gridMET and MACA, we used ArcGIS Pro to aggregrate and re-coordinate CDL raster data to match the resolution and geospatial coordinate of climate datasets.
+The CDL of almonds in California is available from 2007 to 2022 and the netCDF files produced from ArcGIS Pro are available in folder ***Almond_cropland_nc***